Collaborating to evaluate contributions to the SDGs

-- EWB-USA could articulate its contributions to development outcomes based upon demonstrable evidence; and
+- Articulating its contributions to development outcomes based upon demonstrable evidence; and

-- EWB-USA could link its engineering outputs to the targets and indicators of global standards (i.e., Sustainable Development Goals (SDGs), WHO/UNICEF Joint Monitoring Program standards) within the international development industry.
+- Linking its engineering outputs to the targets and indicators of global standards (i.e., Sustainable Development Goals (SDGs), WHO/UNICEF Joint Monitoring Program standards) within the international development industry.

 EWB-USA discovered catalysts to collaboration that included two relating to the evaluation design process and two relating to the overall functioning of the organization.

-EWB-USA also experienced greater cohesion between its many departments.
-The enterprise-wide PMEL system now serves as a new central nervous system for the organization, fostering greater unity, clarity and value regarding PMEL as a vital function for a growing organization.
+EWB-USA also experienced greater cohesion among many departments.
+The enterprise-wide PMEL system now serves as a new central nervous system for the organization, fostering greater unity, clarity, and value regarding PMEL as a vital function for a growing organization.
 To learn more about how these catalysts could benefit your organization, contact:

 Effect X develops feedback systems to help strengthen the effectiveness and impact of nonprofit organizations working in complex contexts.